 Addison’s Spectator didn’t last long.
-The government regulation mean a new tax (to fund a national lottery) meant the end the year after it started.
-Addison and Steele steadily killed off their characters – Sir Roger de Coverely passed away (and was anyway depicted as being lost in new world where people were judged by performance, not by birth).
+Government regulation meant a new tax (to fund a national lottery) meant the end the year after it started.
+Addison and Steele steadily killed off their characters — Sir Roger de Coverely passed away (and was anyway depicted as being lost in a new world where people were judged by performance, not by birth).
 Sir Andrew Freeport moved away, Will Honeycomb caught the clap.

-Only after it closed did Addison & Steele's magazine enter immortality.
+Only after it closed did Addison and Steele's magazine enter immortality.
 And why?
-Because of Sam Buckley, who was the George Martin to their Lennon & McCartney.
+Because of Sam Buckley, who was the George Martin to their Lennon and McCartney.
 Buckley was perhaps the only printer in London who had a press able to produce a daily opinion sheet.
-As Rupert Murdoch has always understood, new tech and new audiences are always the handmaiden of journalistic innovation.
+As Rupert Murdoch has always understood, new technology and new audiences are always the handmaidens of journalistic innovation.
 In 1711, coffee houses provided the audience and Sam Buckley provided the tech.
 When it folded, he paid £500 for the copyright to the series, because he had worked something out.
 The short lifespan of The Spectator was a virtue: every article could now be reprinted in about eight small volumes.
-They were a sensation, and were never out of print for the next two centuries.
+They were a sensation and were never out of print for the next two centuries.
 My house is full of them (as is eBay).
-I found a Buckley original once, the Spectator prototype: just the first volume.
+I found a Buckley original once, The Spectator prototype: just the first volume.
 I gave it as a wedding present to my colleague Lara Prendergast: a brilliant editor.
 Without editors and publishers, writing would go nowhere.

-As the decades went on and the middle class expanded, the market for these multivolume copies of The Spectator just kept on growing - in Britain and abroad.
+As the decades went on and the middle class expanded, the market for these multivolume copies of The Spectator just kept on growing — in Britain and abroad.
 They were in every educated house in England and the United States.
 Benjamin Franklin said that he taught himself how to write, talk and argue by reading The Spectator.
-Samuel Johnson summed it up saying that anyone who wanted to learn how to combine with wit with flair should “give his days and nights to the study of Addison.”
+Samuel Johnson summed it up by saying that anyone who wanted to learn how to combine wit with flair should 'give his days and nights to the study of Addison'.
 At one stage, the French translation of Addison’s Spectator was the most-read book in France.
-Jane Austin describes her characters reading volumes of The Spectator.
+Jane Austen describes her characters reading volumes of The Spectator.

-One of the reason that I collect reprints is to read the introductions, and see how Addison’s writing (unsigned at the time) grew in stature as the decades went on.
-A 1956 edition says the Spectator was “second only to the bible in its influence on British manners and morals, the most popular model for English prose composition” My most treasured reprint is in 1827, because this, or one very like it, will have been what inspired the 1828 Spectator that we work for now.
+One of the reasons that I collect reprints is to read the introductions and see how Addison’s writing (unsigned at the time) grew in stature as the decades went on.
+A 1956 edition says The Spectator was 'second only to the bible in its influence on British manners and morals, the most popular model for English prose composition'.
+My most treasured reprint is in 1827, because this, or one very like it, will have been what inspired the 1828 Spectator that we work for now.

 You can see why the project was restarted.
-If everyone in 1828 was crazy about the Addison formula – wit and style, politics and poetry – why not resurrect it?
+If everyone in 1828 was crazy about the Addison formula — wit and style, politics and poetry — why not resurrect it?
 So in July 1828, a Dundonian printer named Stephen Rintoul did just that.
-The links between his magazine and that of Addison and Steele are outlined here by Prof David Butterfield, who has written a brilliant (as yet published) history of the 1828 Spectator.
+The links between his magazine and that of Addison and Steele are outlined here by professor David Butterfield, who has written a brilliant history of the 1828 Spectator.